 The IPO (Initial Public Offer) market in India is heating up nowadays.

-With almost every IPO getting oversubscribed by a huge margin, getting an allotment has become tricky.
-We have seen a peculiar trend—investors tend to make an application with the maximum lot size, thinking that they will get more shares of a company they are applying for.
+With almost every IPO getting highly oversubscribed, getting an allotment has become tricky.
+We have seen a peculiar trend—investors tend to make an application with the maximum lot size, thinking that the more they apply, the higher will be their chance.

 Now you can open a FREE demat account effortlessly in just a few minutes

 You may also like to read: IPO watch: story vs valuation what matters the most to you?

 We, Ventura Securities Ltd, (SEBI Registration Number INH000001634) its Analysts & Associates with regard to blog article hereby solemnly declare & disclose that: